anaelm1/SQL_MOVIES_PROJECT/README.md

 ## 📌 Project Description

 This project explores the rich IMDb movie dataset to uncover patterns in movie production, viewer preferences, and contributions from key creators.
 The analysis remains sharply focused on feature-length films by excluding non-movie types (e.g., TV episodes and adult titles).
 A full cycle of database design, data cleaning, SQL querying, and visualization delivers insights into the film industry.
+The dataset on which the research is done is of around 700,000 unique movies.

 ### Key Stages: